Tirito6626/easy-api-docs-ru/docs/functions/$joinSplits.md

 # $joinSplits
-Get the splits elements in a separator.
+Get the splits elements in a separator

 ### Parameters:
 | Name        | Type        | Description                          | Optional |